A Tidal Disruption Event from an Intermediate-mass Black Hole Revealed by Comprehensive Multi-wavelength Observations: Results

 The comprehensive multi-wavelength observations of AT 2018cqh have unveiled several fascinating properties, bolstering the case for its central engine being an IMBH.
 These observational results also offer valuable insights into the formation of its accretion disk and the underlying physics of accretion.

-To summarize, AT 2018cqh stands as the first well-sampled IMBH TDE with multi-wavelength features located in the center of a dwarf galaxy.
-It features the longest sampled X-ray rise time for TDEs, as well as a long-lasting late-time high-state X-ray plateau phase which is still ongoing.
-This event is the only known IMBH TDE with well-sampled multi-wavelength light curves across optical, X-ray, and radio bands to date, capturing the entire lifecycle of the event --- from the rise and peak, through to the decay and plateau phases.
-This wealth of multi-wavelength outburst data from AT 2018cqh offers an invaluable opportunity to model and constrain the rare population of IMBH TDEs.
+To summarize, AT 2018cqh stands as a well-sampled IMBH TDE with multi-wavelength features located in the center of a dwarf galaxy.
+It features one of the longest sampled X-ray rise times recorded for TDEs, as well as a long-lasting late-time high-state X-ray plateau phase which is still ongoing.
+This event is an IMBH TDE with well-sampled multi-wavelength light curves across optical, X-ray, and radio bands to date, capturing the entire lifecycle of the event --- from the rise and peak, through to the decay and plateau phases.
+This wealth of multi-wavelength outburst data from AT 2018cqh offers a unique opportunity to model and constrain the rare population of IMBH TDEs.
 The observed characteristics of AT 2018cqh are consistent with those of another recently discovered IMBH TDE, EP240222a, providing further confirmation of the typical behaviors exhibited by these intriguing and rare events, thereby deepening our understanding of the characteristics of this enigmatic class of IMBH TDEs.